ackirby88/CS107/C-Basics/C-4-OpsLoopsFunctions.md

 **<details><summary>The `break` Statement</summary>**
 <p>

-Using `break` we can leave a loop even if the condition for its end is not fulfilled.
+Using the `break` statement, we can leave a loop even if the condition for its end is not fulfilled.
 It can be used to end an infinite loop, or to force it to end before its natural end.

+**Example:**
 ```C++
 #include <iostream>
 using namespace std;